Linworth’s story is more than an improbable beginning...

 What were they up against?
 A massive state university unfriendly to evangelical Christianity; cultural upheavals sending shock waves throughout the country; a nation tearing off the veneer of Christian morality; a local Christian community that did not understand them; and finally, their own weaknesses and inexperience.

 Somehow they survived, though actually how they survived is not a mystery.
 They persevered through God’s call and the unfolding guidance of the Holy Spirit.
 In the 80’s credibility was built with the campus, relationships were built with other Christians, and insights from older Christians brought wisdom and balance to youthful zeal.

 With a strong base of college students and leaders remaining at Ohio State, in the mid 80’s a collection of families and single adults initiated a community ministry in Worthington.
-The college ministry remains today and is called Mosaic.
+The college ministry remains today and is called H2O.
 The community ministry eventually became a separate church and built on Linworth Road in 1988.

 What God has done is truly remarkable through that tiny seed planted at Ohio State University in 1973.
 Our mission today is still the same: to help people without God to become fully alive, fully mature, and fully on mission.
 We aim to help men and women fulfill their redemptive potential in the context of authentic friendships.
 We aim to help marriages and parents grasp the power of God in creating relationships that break the cycle of family dysfunction.